 Communication tools – At Footsteps due to the high amount of EAL and SEN children, we provide different communication methods such as Makaton, props, pictures and emotion cards.

-Support from other agencies that see the child regularly such as portage, SALT and paediatrician.
+Support from other agencies that see the child regularly such as SSS, SALT and paediatrician.

 Communication with parents – Daily feedback and 4 weekly reviews, also children’s targets are carried out daily so practitioners can see any changes in their behaviour.
 When possible to arrange for bilingual staff or parents to support our EAL children.